Juneau man shot by police dies from injuries

 Caution tape blocks off an area of downtown Juneau after witnesses say police shot a man on July 15, 2024.
 (Clarise Larson/KTOO)

-In a video of the incident shared with KTOO by a witness, the man appears to hold an object and approaches police before being shot multiple times.
-At one point, he begins to run away as officers continue shooting.
+In videos of the incident shared with KTOO by witnesses, Kissack appears to hold an object toward officers and approaches them before being shot multiple times.
+He begins to run as officers continue shooting.
 He then falls to the ground.

 This is a developing story.
 Check back for updates.